222 Upper Street

 Bulky waste collections

-Assisted bulky waste collections have been suspended until further notice.
+Assisted bulky waste collections and bulky waste reuse collections have been suspended until further notice.

 Our regular bulky waste collection service continues to operate as normal.